MichaelCurrin/vsc-extension-quickstart/docs/development.md

 ```

-## Start the the extension
+## Start the extension
 > Run temporarily in debug mode

 Open the _Debug_ tab in VS Code then click _Run Extension_.

-That will run the extension in a sandboxed environment in a new window and then remove it when closing the window.
+That will run the extension in a sandboxed environment in a new window - the extension is not installed in other windows and you won't be able to use the extension after you close the window.

-This will run the watch command which compiles the app and then watches the directory for changes.
+That will run the watch command which compiles the app and then watches the directory for changes.

+If you want to install the extension globally and so that is persists, see the [Deploy](deploy.md) doc.

 [package.json]: /package.json